tagpro/oolio-takehome/README.md

 We have a big dataset for promocodes spread across multiple files.
 What we want to do is to figure out all the valid codes and save them in a file for our API server to use.

+The way the pre-compute tool works is that it reads all the promocode files from a directory, and divides the promocodes into buckets.
+We create a hash from a code, and the modulus of the hash with the number of buckets gives us the bucket number.
+We put the code along with its file number in the corresponding bucket file.
+Next, we process buckets in parallel.
+For each bucket, we read all the codes and keep track of their occurrences.
+If a code appears more than one file, we mark it as valid.
+Finally, we write all the valid codes to the output file.
+Since buckets are completely independent, we can process them in parallel.

 To run the pre-compute tool, you need a directory with files containing the promocodes.
 We assume that the files are unzipped/gunzipped.